What Are Microplastics and Where Do They Come From?

-The study by Marfella et al. published in the New England Journal of Medicine examined carotid artery plaque from 312 patients undergoing endarterectomy.
-Those with detectable polyethylene microplastics in their plaque had a 4.53-fold higher risk of heart attack, stroke, or death over a median follow-up of 34 months compared to those without.
+A landmark 2024 study by Marfella et al. published in the New England Journal of Medicine examined carotid artery plaque from 312 patients.
+Those with detectable polyethylene microplastics in their plaque had a 4.53-fold higher risk of heart attack, stroke, or death over 34 months.
 This represents the first direct evidence linking microplastic tissue accumulation to adverse clinical outcomes in humans.

 A 2024 NEJM study found 4.53-fold higher cardiovascular risk with microplastics in plaque